 The CDC lists Hepatitis C as the most common chronic bloodborne infection in the United States.
 Hepatitis C is transmitted most efficiently through direct blood contact involving a skin puncture.
 Transmission through sex or contact with other bodily fluids is possible but uncommon.
 As with Hepatitis B, Hepatitis C can result in chronic, fatal liver diseases.
 The CDC estimates that four times as many people die from Hepatitis C related illnesses than from Hepatitis B. No Hepatitis C vaccine is available.

 Human immunodeficiency virus causes AIDS (Acquired Immune Deficiency Syndrome).
-AIDS weakens the immune system making it difficult for infected persons to resister other illnesses.
+AIDS weakens the immune system making it difficult for infected persons to resist other illnesses.
 AIDS is a late stage of the HIV viral infection and HIV medications can stave off the onset of AIDS for years or even decades.
 HIV is transmitted through unprotected sexual activity but can also be contracted through direct blood contact though skin punctures or to mucus membranes.
 The CDC recorded over 14,000 HIV related deaths in 2007.
 No HIV vaccine is available.

 Viral Hemorrhagic Fever